DANCING PANDAS

 Best Time to Go

-The best time to visit Cameroon is during the slightly cooler and drier months of November to February.
+The best time to visit Pongo Songo, Cameroon is during the slightly cooler and drier months of November to February.
 The Saharan harmattan (very dry and dusty) wind reduces temperatures and humidity, although it does bring a haze of dust.

 Day 1 – Arrival in Douala

-Pongo Songo rescue island
+Pongo Songo chimp island

 Arrive in Douala and go directly to the eVisa offices which are right in front of immigration.
 They will process your passport (with your printed eVisa paperwork and passport).
 You will then have to clear immigration for more stamping.
 We were picked up by our hotel and taken there for dinner and a good nights sleep.